kvafy/web-watchdog/README.md

 # web-watchdog

-*Web-watchdog* is a utility with a web front-end that checks configured set of websites (URLs in general) for changes of content and/or availability, sneding email notifications when the content changes or site goes down.
+*Web-watchdog* is a utility with a web front-end that checks configured set of websites (URLs in general) for changes of content and/or availability, sending email notifications when the content changes or site goes down.

 Each website can be checked according to a custom schedule defined with a